• Skip to primary navigation

 short ribs, oil, tomatoes, paste, garlic, onions, carrots, celery, herbs, seasoning, heavy cream, wine, broth.

-• Short Ribs - This cut of meat is a short portion of the rib bone and the meat surrounding it.
+• Short Ribs - Short ribs are the short portion of the rib bone and the meat surrounding it.
 The meat is tougher, which makes it perfect for slow cooking and braising.
 Doing so gives it time to break down the connective tissue.
-Short ribs are well marbled with fat.
+Short ribs are also well marbled with fat.
 When slow cooked, they create a rich, indulgent flavor.
-I recommend using bone in short ribs for the best flavor, however boneless short ribs will also work.
-Make sure to try my Italian braised short ribs too!
+Bone in short ribs will yield the best flavor; Boneless short ribs can also be used.
+If you get a good deal on short ribs, make sure to try my braised short ribs as well.

-• Fresh Herbs - Fresh herbs cooked in the sauce helps to add flavor.
-You can use the pre-packaged bundles sold in the grocery store or just use what you have on hand.
+• Fresh Herbs - Use any fresh herbs that you have on hand or the pre-packaged bundles sold in the grocery store will work too.
 Fresh thyme, parsley, basil, or oregano would all be great.
 Simply gather the herbs together in a bundle and tie them up in a piece of cheesecloth with a piece of cooking twine.

 📋 Substitutions and variations

-• Dairy Free - For a dairy-free version of this sauce, you can omit the parmesan cheese and replace the heavy cream with unsweetened non-dairy milk.
+• Dairy-Free - For a dairy-free version of this Ragù, you can omit the parmesan cheese and replace the heavy cream with unsweetened dairy-free alternative.
+Since the cream adds richness to the sauce, I would recommend full fat canned coconut milk, soy milk or oat milk.

 🔪 Step by step instructions